Regularity of inverse mean curvature flow in asymptotically hyperbolic manifolds with dimension $3$: Abstract

-\begin {abstract} By making use of the nice behavior of Hawking masses of slices of a weak solution of inverse mean curvature flow in three dimensional asymptotically hyperbolic manifolds, we are able to show that each slice of the flow is star-shaped after a long time, and then we get the regularity of the weak solution of inverse mean curvature flow in asymptotically hyperbolic manifolds.
-As an application, we prove that the limit of Hawking mass of the slices of a weak solution of inverse mean curvature flow with any connected $C^2$-smooth surface as initial data in asymptotically ADS-Schwarzschild manifolds with positive mass is bigger than or equal to the total mass, which is completely different from the situation in asymptotically flat case. \begin{flushleft} \textbf{Keywords:}\quad regularity,\, inverse mean curvature flow,\, asymptotically hyperbolic, \, Hawking mass \end{flushleft} \end {abstract} {\textup{2000} Mathematics Subject Classification} \subjclass[2000]{Primary 53C44 ; Secondary 83C57}
+{By making use of the nice behavior of Hawking masses of slices of a weak solution of inverse mean curvature flow in three dimensional asymptotically hyperbolic manifolds, we are able to show that each slice of the flow is star-shaped after a long time, and then we get the regularity of the weak solution of inverse mean curvature flow in asymptotically hyperbolic manifolds.
+As an application, we prove that the limit of Hawking mass of the slices of a weak solution of inverse mean curvature flow with any connected $C^2$-smooth surface as initial data in asymptotically ADS-Schwarzschild manifolds with positive mass is bigger than or equal to the total mass, which is completely different from the situation in asymptotically flat case.}